Gregspillane/cloudindex-docs/docs/api-reference/documents/DELETE_delete-document.md

 ## Description

 Permanently delete a document from your project.
+This operation:
-This operation removes the document's content, metadata, and all associated vectors.
-This action cannot be undone.
+- Removes the document's content, metadata, and all associated vectors
+- Deletes all processing history and version information
+- Cannot be undone - consider archiving if permanent deletion is not required
+- May have compliance and audit implications in regulated environments
+- Could affect downstream systems or applications using this document

 ## Request